OpenWIS/openwis-tutorials/OWT-4/README.md

 > </jaxrs:server>
 >```

-## 5. Installting the Bundles on Karaf
+## 5. Installing the Bundles on Karaf
 Before installing the bundles themselves, Karaf must me prepared as described below:

 #### Installing Apache CXF and its Dependencies